How to Create a Template from a Layout

 CreatingATemplateFromLayeredLayout-2Remove text and other unwanted elements

 You probably don’t want to include your own custom drawn elements in the template so you can remove them.
 Delete those layers.
 Maybe you used one layer with brushwork.
-That layer might not be needed by the next user of the template.
+The next user might not need that layer.
 Delete that one too.

 You should be left with only layers that would be useful to the next user, either to place photos, cut paper shapes, or arrange elements.